-1. The Hobbs Middle School Math teachers will receive professional development provided by Santa Rosa County School District's Math Coach regarding visible learning, student engagement, and effective lesson strategies.
+1. HMS Math teachers will receive professional development through Santa Rosa County School District's Math Coach regarding visible learning, student engagement, and effective lesson strategies.

-- 2. At the end of each semester, Hobbs Middle School Math teachers will participate in data chats with Hobbs Middle School administrators to address their students' academic performance (approximately \$1200 of School Improvement funds will be used for this action step). - 3.
-The Math department will utilize Planbook.com to ensure that the students are aware of the material covered each day in class and have access to materials after school hours. - 4.
-Each teacher will have quarterly observations completed by Hobbs Middle

-School administrators.
-After each of the observations, Hobbs Middle School administrators will provide Math teachers will feedback regarding visible learning, lesson effectiveness, and student engagement.
+- 2. At the end of each semester, HMS Math teachers will participate in data chats with administrators to address their students' academic performance (approximately \$1200 of School Improvement funds will be used for this action step). - 3.
+The Math Department will utilize Planbook.com to ensure that students are aware of the material covered each day in class and have access to materials after school hours. - 4.
+Each teacher will have quarterly observations completed by HMS administrators.
+After each observations, HMS administrators will provide Math teachers with feedback regarding visible learning, lesson effectiveness, and student engagement. - 5.
+Math teachers will be provided with technological and academic resources (Edmentum/

-5. Math teachers will be provided with the technological and academic resources (Edmentum/Study Island) necessary for student success.
+Study Island) necessary for student success.
 Approximately, \$2000 of School Improvement fund will be used for this action step.